 More views of beautiful Vermont.

 Later the train arrived in North Bennington.
-We detrained passengers, most of whom would ride the train to Hoosic Jct, and a few who would wait for our return north out of North Bennington later this afternoon.
-We set up three photo lines.
-We set everyone in one of three photo line.
+We detrained passengers, most of whom would ride the train to Hoosic Jct. and a few who would wait for our return north out of North Bennington later this afternoon.
+We set up three photo lines and each could choose which they wanted to be in.

 Photo Runby at North Bennington.
 After that I visited the station.

-The inside of the North Bennington station.
-I went out on to the platform.
+The interior of North Bennington station after which I went out onto the platform.

-This statue reminds me of the late Ken Ruben, the Official Caller of Lets Talk Trains.
-Once the engines had run around the train and spotted, we loaded the passengers then left North Bennington for Hoosic Junction.
+This statue reminds me of the late Ken Ruben, the Official Caller of Let's Talk Trains.
+Once the engines had run around the train and were spotted, we loaded the passengers then departed for Hoosic Junction.